mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

 work on the event loop.
 We then give the event loop control to run the program using `amongoc_default_loop_run`.
-After the event loop returns, all asynchronous work has completed, and we destroy the operation with `amongoc_operation_destroy`.
+After the event loop returns, all asynchronous work has completed, and we destroy the operation with `amongoc_operation_delete`.
 This will free resources associated with the operation.

 We also now have a copy of the connection that was created with